DB-Vincent/guest-lecture-2/README.md

 **[`^ back to top ^`](#autoscaling-and-load-balancing-in-kubernetes)**

 Let's start off with the basics.
 Before we can create Deployments in our cluster, we'll first create a single pod.
-Throughout this guest lecture, we'll be working with Kubernetes manifests, which are YAML files defining resources.
-For a Pod, this YAML file would look something like this:
+For a Pod, a Kubernetes manifest file would look something like this:

 ```yaml
 apiVersion: v1